QiuYukang/5G-LENA/doc/source/nr-module.rst

  - SNR values for all the 120 UEs
  - RSSI values for all the 120 UEs

-Additionally there are files that contain:
+Additionally, there are files that contain:

   - UE positions
   - gNB positions
   - distances of UEs from the gNBs to which they are attached